rachel-o-donnell/the-witchs-cauldron/README.md

 #2 in PostSpell/models.py:
  Fix bug#2 in PostSpell/models.py.
 Missing capital F in CharField and SlugField creating  AttributeError: module 'django.db.models' has no attribute 'Slugfield'/'CharField' found in migration dry run.

+#3 Default image was not displaying - I needed to change the address. image by Jalyn Bryce.

 ### Remaining Bugs